janerigby/NB/README.md

-Jane's ipython notebooks simple tutorials for using python to do astronomical data reduction and visualization, in ipython notebook format.
-Files:
+Jane's ipython notebooks.
+Includes some work done in NB form, as wll as some simple tutorials for using python to do astronomical data reduction and visualization.

+Here are the TUTORIALS:

 Example pyds9.ipynb:
 A simple tutorial for pyds9, to call ds9 from python.
 Includes the